jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 Tag:  The property identifier, a sequence of US-ASCII characters.

-Tag values MAY contain US-ASCII characters 'a' through 'z', 'A' through 'Z', and the numbers 0 through 9.
-Tag values SHOULD NOT contain any other characters.
-Matching of tag values is case insensitive.
+Tags MAY contain US-ASCII characters 'a' through 'z', 'A' through 'Z', and the numbers 0 through 9.
+Tags SHOULD NOT contain any other characters.
+Matching of tags is case insensitive.

-Tag values submitted for registration by IANA MUST NOT contain any characters other than the (lowercase) US-ASCII characters 'a' through 'z' and the numbers 0 through 9.
+Tags submitted for registration by IANA MUST NOT contain any characters other than the (lowercase) US-ASCII characters 'a' through 'z' and the numbers 0 through 9.